 or filepicker_windows, which provides a modern Windows file picker for Flutter:

 By design, this package provides minimal modifications to the Win32 API to support Dart idioms.
-The goal is to provide high familiarity to an existing Win32 developer.
-Other plugins may build on these primitives to provide a friendly API for Dart and Flutter developers.
-A good example of that is filepicker_windows, which offers a common item dialog suitable for incorporation into an existing Flutter app.
+The goal is to provide high familiarity to an existing Windows developer.
+Other Dart packages may build on these primitives to provide a friendly API for Dart and Flutter developers.
+A good example of that is win32_registry, which offers a set of APIs for accessing the Windows registry that don't require knowledge of FFI.

 WM_PAINT through a

 WindowProc callback function.

 This should display a window with a text message.

 This can be compiled into a standalone Win32 executable by running: